 By: Catherine H. Knott, Ph.D.

-High-functioning autism causes a complex array of neurologically related symptoms and associated behaviors, some more noticeable than others.
-For relatives and friends interacting with an autistic child daily, as well classmates and strangers who may be less forgiving, few behaviors are as confusing and annoying as the lack of awareness of nonverbal communication these children exhibit.
+Asperger’s Syndrome causes a complex array of neurologically related symptoms and associated behaviors, some more noticeable than others.
+For relatives and friends interacting with a child with Asperger’s on a daily basis, as well classmates and strangers who may be less forgiving, few behaviors are as confusing and annoying as the lack of awareness of nonverbal communication these children exhibit.

 Non-Verbal Communication and Different Cultures